darkoppressor/cheese-engine/docs/contentLicenseCommercial.md

 https://cheeseandbacon.org/

 The game's source code is licensed under the MIT License.
-See LICENSE.txt for the full license text.
+See LICENSE.md for the full license text.